-This schema type allows the site owners to answer commonly asked questions directly on the SERP (and take up more space on the SERP while doing so).
+This schema type allows the site owners to answer commonly asked questions directly on the SERP (and earn more search visibility while doing so).

 Strategies for Real Estate SEO

-Before I explain the schema types applicable to the real estate industry, I’d like to share a few SEO strategies that you can integrate into your real estate SEO strategy.
+Before I explain the schema markup types applicable to property listings, I’d like to share a few SEO strategies that you can integrate into your SEO strategy.

-You can create and add a mortgage calculator to your Google My Business (GMB) profile to offer value in a personalized and interactive way on the SERPs.
+Adding a mortgage calculator to your Google Business Profile profile offers value in a personalized and interactive way on the SERPs.

 It’s also worthwhile to create content aimed at securing the Featured Snippet.
 This is a great way to capture search visibility at the top of the search results page.

-For more strategies and optimization tactics for real estate SEO: Scaling Real Estate SEO for Large Home Sale and Rental Listings.
+Here's a helpful post that shares more strategies and optimization tactics: Scaling Real Estate SEO for Large Home Sale and Rental Listings.